 Adults Only Vs. Minors Allowed

 There are special legal regulations that make penalties harsher for incidents involving minors in every facet of life.
 This is no different than events.
 Make sure that in your contracts, parents are responsible for their children at all times.
 Otherwise, you need to make it against the even rules to bring minors.
 This eliminates the chances of underage drinking, injuries, and other issues that could arise.
+Create designated areas in the event where minors are not allowed to go or limit where drinking is permitted in order to prevent legal ramifications.
+You can help decrease the risk of children finding the adult areas and activities interesting by providing entertainment.
+Many children enjoy water slides and similar activities in the summer, and in terms of winter, some crafts and painting activities could keep them well entertained.

 When it comes to event planning, there is nothing worse than getting into legal trouble.
 You can plan the best party in the world, but if someone gets hurt or the government gets wind of you avoiding the laws in your area, you could be asking for trouble.
 So don’t take the risk of being out of a job or worse.
 Instead, implement the advice above and enjoy a great event without issues.